legendofmaj/anijouhou/README.md

 >[!Note]
 > Note that this requires cargo to be installed.

-Should you not have `cargo` installed, or want to simply download the binary, you can do so from the [release page](https://github.com/legendofmaj/anijouhou/releases) or to get the latest development version, download it from [GitHub actions](https://github.com/legendofmaj/anijouhou/actions).
+Should you not have `cargo` installed, or want to simply download the binary, you can do so from the [release page](https://github.com/legendofmaj/anijouhou/releases) or get the latest development version from [GitHub actions](https://github.com/legendofmaj/anijouhou/actions).

 Binaries are available for both Linux and Windows.
 In order to launch the application without being in the directory the binary is located in you will have to add it to your PATH.